-Breastfeeding can burn between 200 and 1000 calories daily, depending on your baby’s (or babies) appetite and age.
+Breastfeeding can burn between 200 and 1000 calories daily, depending on your baby’s appetite and age.

 For those of you who are not familiar with how many calories you burn in the gym, those calories would take quite some effort to burn off.
-For example, it would take 1 hour and 45 minutes of dancing or 1 and a half hours of aerobics to burn off 1000 calories!
+For example, it would take one hour and forty-five minutes of dancing or one and a half hours of aerobics to burn off 1,000 calories!